yacinehechmi/Socker/README.md

 `kafkaBroker.start()`

-8. kill a container
+8. Kill a container
 `kafkaBroker.kill()`

-9. start all containers
+10. Start all containers
 `docker.listContainers().get foreach(_.start())`

 ## Todos
-- [] implement HTTP support
+- [] Implement HTTP support
-- [] implement secure connection (HTTPS)
+- [] Implement secure connection (HTTPS)
-- [] add more endpoints
+- [] Add more endpoints
-- [] work on filters and parameters of each endpoint
+- [] Work on filters and parameters of each endpoint
-- [] add X-Registry-Auth for authenticating to docker
+- [] Add X-Registry-Auth for authenticating to docker